B Minor Hexatonic Cavaquinho Scale

 Related Scales

 The B Minor Hexatonic scale contains 6 notes (B, C#, D, E, F#, A#).
-Use the interactive fretboard above to explore this scale on Cavaquinho with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Cavaquinho with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for B Minor Hexatonic